bludwigbowdoin/MarkovBrush/MarkovArt/README.md

 COULD CHANGE BRUSH TYPE TOO????

+started to adjust matrices for color and it actually became cooler looking

 3. I do believe this system is creative because its artifacts are generated in a novel way novel - it is a novel process: trying to create a JASJDJSJFJD valuable - trying to mimic a painter's brush reveals to us how difficult it is to predict or replicate the essence